yadavrishikesh/sparseDGLM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `JM.landslide` package is designed to help users fit spatiotemporal dynamic generalized linear models to bicycle count data.
+The `sparseDGLM` package is designed to help users fit spatiotemporal dynamic generalized linear models to bicycle count data.
 It also supports high-dimensional spatial modeling using the SPDE approach introduced by Lindgren et al. (2011).

 With this package, we may perform simulation-based MCMC inference for spatiotemporal prediction, including tasks like spatial interpolation and future forecasting.
 Additionally, packages also return an estimate of annual average bicycle counts, which is a key metric for understanding and improving bicycle infrastructure.